-The first attempt by Europeans to colonize the New World occurred around a.d.
-1000, when the Vikings sailed from the British Isles to Greenland, established a colony, and then moved on to Labrador, the Baffin Islands, and finally Newfoundland.
-There they established a colony named Vineland (meaning fertile region) and from that base sailed along the coast of North America, observing the flora, fauna, and native peoples.
-Inexplicably, after a few years Vineland was abandoned.
+The first attempt by Europeans to colonize the New World occurred around 1000 A.D. when the Vikings sailed from the British Isles to Greenland, established a colony and then moved on to Labrador, the Baffin Islands and finally Newfoundland.
+There they established a colony named Vineland (meaning fertile region) and from that base sailed along the coast of North America, observing the flora, fauna and native peoples.
+Inexplicably, Vineland was abandoned after only a few years.

-Although the Vikings never returned to America, their accomplishments became known to other Europeans.
+Although the Vikings never returned to America, other Europeans came to know of their accomplishments.
 Europe, however, was made up of many small principalities whose concerns were mainly local.
 Europeans may have been intrigued by the stories of the feared Vikings’ discovery of a “new world,” but they lacked the resources or the will to follow their path of exploration.
 Trade continued to revolve around the Mediterranean Sea, as it had for hundreds of years.

-But between 1000 and 1650 a series of interconnected developments occurred in Europe that provided the impetus for the exploration and subsequent colonization of America.
-These developments included the Protestant Reformation and the subsequent Catholic Counter-Reformation, the Renaissance, the unification of small states into larger ones with centralized political power, the emergence of new technology in navigation and shipbuilding, and the establishment of overland trade with the East and the accompanying transformation of the medieval economy.
+Between 1000 and 1650, a series of interconnected developments occurred in Europe that provided the impetus for the exploration and subsequent colonization of America.
+These developments included the Protestant Reformation and the subsequent Catholic Counter-Reformation, the Renaissance, the unification of small states into larger ones with centralized political power, the emergence of new technology in navigation and shipbuilding and the establishment of overland trade with the East and the accompanying transformation of the medieval economy.

 As these religious and political changes were occurring, technological innovations in navigation set the stage for exploration.
 Bigger, faster ships and the invention of navigational devices such as the astrolabe and sextant made extended voyages possible.